SanduniDewmini/Decision-Tree-Algorithm-for-Time-Series-Forecasting-/README.md

 - Compare the performance of machine learning models against **classical ARIMA models**.
 - Select the best-fit model that maximizes **forecast accuracy** using statistical metrics.

+## Data Source
+The dataset is private industrial data containing:
+-single response variable
+-Four predictor variables
+The data is used to train the decision tree model and evaluate forecast accuracy against ARIMA benchmarks.

 ## Features
 - Data cleaning and preprocessing of date-time data.
 - Implementation of a **Decision Tree–based forecasting model**: